dansarie/jsnowball/README.md

 Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser .\WindowsBuild.ps1
 ```
 The script automatically downloads a JDK and the WiX installer and then runs the Gradle wrapper build script.
-An installer bundle will appear in app\build\jpkg\win.
+An installer bundle will appear in app\build\dist.

 ## Test